 What is Greek Pasta Salad?

-While we do not need to understand the writings of the great Greek philosophers Socrates, Plato, and Aristotle to enjoy this Greek Pasta Salad and other Mediterranean cuisine, it always fun to understand their culture.
+While we don’t need to understand the writings of the great Greek philosophers Socrates, Plato, and Aristotle to enjoy this Greek Pasta Salad and other Mediterranean cuisine, it always fun to understand their culture.

-One ancient Greek pasta dish is called laganum and is very similar to Lasagna, which you know I love!
 Pasta has always been a staple in the Greek diet.
-Historians speculate that Marco Polo brought it to Italy from his explorations in China.
-That is now being argued that the pasta was brought from Greece and not China.
-The Greek people have been doing pasta longer than the Italians have!
+Historians originally speculated that Marco Polo brought pasta to Italy from his explorations in China, but now it is being argued he actually brought pasta from Greece; which means Grecians have been eating pasta longer than the Italians have!

 What Veggies go into a Greek Pasta Salad?

 - Tomatoes: Please use ripe cherry tomatoes for the best texture.
 Don’t substitute with other kinds because they will fall apart in the salad.

 - Bell peppers: I use red and yellow for variety of flavor and texture but you may use any color combination.

 - Cucumber: I recommend an English cucumber so you don’t have to peel it, but you are welcome to substitute with a peeled, slicing cucumber.

 - Red onions: I prefer chopped red onions but you may also thinly slice them as well.
 If you’re not a fan of raw onions, you can cook them 30 seconds or so in the microwave to soften the bite or use less.

 - Olives: I use whole pitted Kalamata olives and then chop them because they are juicer and tend to hold together better but you can use canned sliced olives if you prefer.